tensorflow/tfjs-models/text-detection/README.md

 * **config.resizeLength** (optional) :: `number`

-  The greater the length, the better accuracy and precision you can get at the cost of performance.
-Equal to **576** by default.
+  The greater the length, the better accuracy and precision you might get at the cost of performance.
+Set to **256** by default.

   **Note**: *This is the first parameter to fine-tune in order to improve the speed of inference.
 Setting this value to more than 576 might result in memory overflow.*